-Connie: I know, it’s so bad.
+Connie: I know.
+It’s so bad.
 We’re sitting there talking and I say, “What do I do when I know my husband is lying to me?”
 He says, “Well, how do you know?”
 I said, “Because I can feel it in myself.”
 He says, “Well, you don’t know.
 There are multiple truths.
 There is his truth and there is your truth.”
 I’m like, “Well, what if there’s just THE truth?”
 He’s like, “Well, there’s never just the truth.”

-This was one indicator and I’m like, “Okay, this guy’s an idiot.”
+This was one indicator and I’m like, “Okay.
+This guy’s an idiot.”
 That was number one, and number two is that I said, “Okay, this is my other issue.
 Sometimes my husband says things just to make me go crazy.”
 He’s like, “Okay, give me an example.”

 I said, “My kids will be playing in the road.
 I have five kids.
 We live on a cul-de-sac.
-My kids will be biking in the cul-de-sac, but they love to bike out into the road because they’re kids, and my husband will see that, and he’ll come up to me and start making out with me against my will.
+My kids will be biking in the cul-de-sac, but they love to bike out into the road because they’re kids, and my husband will see that.
+He’ll come up to me and start making out with me against my will.
 I will say no, and he will grab me and force me into his arms and start kissing me and turn my face away from my kids.

 “He knows it scares me, he knows I’m afraid of my kids getting hit by a car, but he will do this anyways.
-I will be like, ‘Stop, stop.
+I will be like, ‘Stop.
+Stop.
 I need to watch the kids’ and it makes me crazy.
 It makes me really angry.
 I start freaking out.
 I start getting really mad at my husband.”

 CSAT Doesn’t Mean “Safe”

 This counselor says, “Don’t you understand how much he wants your affection?
 Don’t you understand how lucky you are to have a man who wants you to love him the way that your husband does?”
-And then he’s like, “Look at the way he’s looking at you, it’s so precious.
+And then he’s like, “Look at the way he’s looking at you.
+It’s so precious.
 It’s so precious the way he’s looking at you.”

 Gag me!
 Meanwhile, this entire time, my husband is stalking me.
 He checks for me on Find My Friends daily.
-When he gets home from work, he picks up my phone and reads every one of my texts, he reads every one of my emails, he checks my phone log.
+When he gets home from work, he picks up my phone and reads every one of my texts.
+He reads every one of my emails.
+He checks my phone log.
 I mean, “precious”?
-Come on, he’s stalking me.
+Come on.
+He’s stalking me.
 It’s so wrong.